kaylacrane/kaylacrane/README.md

 Thanks for visiting my GitHub page!

-My name is Kayla and I started learning to code this year.
-In May 2020 I enrolled in a 💻 web development bootcamp.
-I may be new to the bizz but I'm proud of the progress I've made in the past few months and I'm excited to keep learning.
+My name is Kayla and in May 2020 I enrolled in a 💻 web development bootcamp.
+Now I'm doing an internship with Amazon as a Software Development Engineer.
+I'm still new to all this but I'm proud of the progress I've made in the pastyear and I'm excited to keep learning.

 📚 I'm currently studying: 📚

 - 🕹️ Game making with Vanilla JavaScript
-- ⚛️ Redux
+- ♨️ Java
 - ✔️ Vue.js
-- 💄Styled components
+- ☁️ AWS

 So take a look around and get in touch if you have anything to ask or share.
 You can reach me here: